Servant songs

 Some scholars regard Isaiah 61 as a fifth servant song, although the word "servant" (עבד, ‘eḇeḏ) is not mentioned in the passage.
 This fifth song is largely disregarded by modern scholars; without it, all four fall within Deutero-Isaiah, the middle part of the book, which some believe to be the work of an anonymous 6th-century BCE author writing during the Babylonian Exile.
 The five songs were first identified by Bernhard Duhm in his 1892 commentary on Isaiah.

 Jewish interpretation

 The Self-Glorification Hymn from Dead Sea Scrolls asserts, from the first-person narrative, a messianic human who has been exalted into heaven with a status above the angels.
 This figure rhetorically asks "Who bears all griefs as I do?
 And who suffers evil like me?
 Who has been despised on my account?" to imply that he has been despised unlike anyone before, modelling himself on the suffering servant from Isaiah's servant songs.

 Rabbinic Judaism sees this passage, especially "God's Suffering Servant" as a reference to the Jewish nation, not to the king Mashiach.
 Jewish teaching also takes note of the historical context in which God's Suffering Servant appears, particularly because it speaks in the past tense.
-The Jewish nation has borne unspeakable injustices, under Assyria, Babylonia, Ancient Greece, ancient Rome, which are all gone, and bears persecution to this day.
+They argue that the Jewish nation has borne unspeakable injustices, under Assyria, Babylonia, Ancient Greece, ancient Rome, and bears persecution to this day.